 We recommend the use of B3 boots for this mountain adventure.
-These should be waterproof, warm and sturdy for when you’re on the glacier.
+These should be waterproof, stiff, warm and sturdy for when you’re on the glacier.
 Top tip if you’re buying them, make sure you leave a little room at your toes but not enough so that your heel moves when you walk.
 It will make for a much more comfortable fit.
-Something like: The Scarpa Mont Blanc Pro, unsuprisingly, work well
+We recommend La Sportiva or Scarpa boots, namely the La Sportiva Nepal Evo and Scarpa Mont Blanc Pro.

 TRAIL SHOES / HIKING SHOES